All Episodes

 Exactly.

-Like if they're playing a high school sport, they're pretty devoted to their sport.
+Like, if they're playing a high school sport, they're pretty devoted to their sport.

-So they want to make it really difficult and pretty much impossible for kids that do have concussions in order to for them not to get back on the field.
+So they want to make it really difficult and pretty much impossible for kids that do have concussions in order for them not to get back on the field.

-Because I don't I mean are there kids that might want to slack off and be like, oh yeah, I have a concussion, I can't do my homework.
+Because I don't, I mean, are there kids that might want to slack off and be like, oh, yeah, I have concussion.

-There probably are some, but I know but that means that if they can't do their homework, they certainly can't get back on the field.
+There probably are some, but I know, but that means that if they can't do their homework, they certainly can't get back on the field.

 Right.